 Alex undertook his undergraduate medical training and a BSc in Surgery and Anaesthesia at Imperial College from 1998.
-He completed his Basic Surgical Training and Higher specialist training in London and is currently in London post FRCS and completion of training (CCT).
+He completed his Basic Surgical Training and Higher specialist training in London.
+He is currently in London having been awarded the Fellowship of the Royal College of Surgeons in England (FRCS) and completion of surgical training (CCT).

 He Joined the Centre for Patient Safety and Service Quality (CPSSQ) to undertake a full time PhD having commenced in October 2009 and was awarded his PhD with his thesis entitled: "High Performance in Surgery".
-His current research aim is to identify and develop markers and metrics for defining High Performance in Surgery using existing and novel metrics.
+The research aim was to identify and develop markers and metrics for defining High Performance in Surgery and wider healthcare organizations using existing and novel metrics from large datasets (big data).
 The research was funded by a grant from the NIHR.
+He defined novel award winning metrics that helped change National Policy especially in the field of risk and complications.

-He has completed a study entitled High Performance in Surgery (HiPer) that aimed to understand what factors influence and determine the quantative outcome metrics commonly reported when surgical units are compared.
+Beyond quantitative analysis, he has worked and published with health psychologists trying to understand "What lies beneath the numbers".
+He completed a study entitled High Performance in Surgery (HiPer) that looked to understand what factors influence and determine the more subtle drivers of outcome (e.g behavioural influences/organisational culture) metrics commonly overlooked when healthcare organisations are compared.

 Please click the publications tab for an up to date list of selected publications and presentations.